Blog | Investing tips

 How SMSF trustees can get EOFY-ready

-With the end of the financial year coming up, now is the time for SMSF trustees to take stock of their assets and get their records in order for their tax return.
-There are a number of strict requirements for SMSFs at tax time, which can be overwhelming and time-consuming, especially if you are relying on a combination of paper and digital statements, spreadsheet calculations and back-and-forth interactions with your accountant.
+With the end of the financial year coming up, now is the time for SMSF trustees to take stock of their assets and get their records in order for the income tax portion of their annual return.
+There are a number of strict reporting requirements for SMSFs, which can be overwhelming and time-consuming, especially if you are relying on a combination of paper and digital statements, spreadsheet calculations and back-and-forth interactions with your accountant.
 Using a dedicated investment portfolio tracking tool like Sharesight can eliminate tedious portfolio admin, saving SMSF trustees time and money at tax time.
-To learn more about how trustees can get EOFY-ready by using a portfolio tracker, keep reading.
+To learn more about how trustees can get EOFY-ready by using Sharesight, keep reading.

 How SMSF trustees can get EOFY-ready